 The transformation begins

 Our gateway after-school program hosted in the city’s most struggling schools.
-For 10 weeks, the schools’ most disengaged students paint all the public spaces in their schools and learn the marketable skill of commercial painting.
+For 10 weeks, the most disengaged students paint all the public spaces in their school.
 The vibrant and energizing colors transform their once institutional-looking schools into welcoming learning environments.
-Principals cherish the new sense of community and safety, along with the culture of determination Paint Clubs create.
-Participants are themselves transformed as they work with our caring staff, and learn strong and transferable work habits.
+Principals cherish the new sense of community and safety along with the culture of determination Paint Clubs create.
+Participants are themselves transformed as they work with our caring staff and learn strong and transferable work habits.